 Deep Sky Object Filters – Nebula Filters

-Where the Moon and planets are reflective, deep-sky objects, DSOs, generally produce their own light.
+Where the Moon and planets are reflective, deep-sky objects, or DSOs, generally produce their own light.
 They are made up of stars or glowing gas clouds.
-The light coming from them may be white light or it may be focused within a particular part of the light spectrum.
+The light coming from them may be white light or it may be focused on a particular part of the light spectrum.

 There is nothing to stop you from trying color filters on DSOs, but I have not found this particularly useful.
 However, if you have them, it is always fun to give it a try.

 For the most part, filters for observing DSOs are either narrow band filters or line filters.
-They may also be called Nebula filters.
-Which you would use depends on what you are observing.
+They may also be called “nebula filters.”
+Which one you would use depends on what you are observing.